 Čibuk 1 wind farm is a utility scale onshore wind farm in Serbia.
-Due for completion in 2019, the 158 megawatt (MW) capacity Čibuk 1 wind farm will be the largest utility-scale commercial wind project in Serbia and the Western Balkans.
+Inaugurated in October, 2019, the 158 megawatt (MW) capacity Čibuk 1 wind farm is the largest utility-scale commercial wind project in Serbia and the Western Balkans.

-Besides helping to minimise the environmental impacts of Serbia’s power sector, Čibuk 1 is expected to deliver 50 kilometres of new local roads.
+Besides helping to minimise the environmental impacts of Serbia’s power sector, Čibuk 1 delivered 50 kilometres of new local roads.

 The lifetime of a wind farm is 25 years.

-Comprising 57 wind turbines supplied by GE Renewable Energy, the project is expected to provide electricity to 113,000 homes on delivery and displace more than 370,000 tonnes of carbon dioxide per year.
+Comprising 57 wind turbines supplied by GE Renewable Energy, the project is providing electricity to 113,000 homes on delivery and displaces more than 370,000 tonnes of carbon dioxide per year.